Canned Alaskan Salmon: Calories, Nutrition and Health Benefits

 MYTH #2: Canned Salmon Is High in Mercury

-TRUTH: Wild Alaskan salmon is among the lowest-mercury fish available.
-The FDA lists canned salmon as a "Best Choice" fish, safe for 2-3 servings per week — even for pregnant women and children.
+TRUTH: Alaskan salmon (both pink and sockeye) is among the lowest mercury fish available.
+The FDA classifies salmon as a "Best Choice" fish, safe to eat 2-3 servings per week, even during pregnancy.

-MYTH #3: Canned Fish Is Loaded with Sodium
+MYTH #4: Canned Fish Contains Too Much Sodium

 NutriScore by Health Goals